The Village People Appear on the Cover of "Rolling Stone" (April 12, 1979)

 A few months after rocker Rod Stewart succumbed to the Disco Fever sweeping the nation in 1979 with his disco smash Do Ya Think I'm Sexy? (four weeks at #1), the world of rock capitulated further when Rolling Stone put the Village People on the cover of its April 19 issue (it hit newsstands today).
 The magazine had earlier cover stories on the Bee Gees in 1977 (posing in their famous white disco suits) and Donna Summer in 1978, but the Village People cover was an indication of how gay culture was being slowly absorbed into mainstream America.
 Soon their song YMCA would be played at wedding receptions and performed by ground crews at baseball games.
-The commercial below for Old El Paso salsa was set to the song Macho Man:
+And a commercial for Old El Paso salsa from the early 1990s was set to the song Macho Man.

 Unlike most novelty groups, the Village People managed to chart three songs in the top 20 of Billboard's Hot 100: YMCA went to #2; In the Navy peaked at #3; and Macho Man topped out at #14.